Prickly heat: What you need to know

 People who are prone to prickly heat may find relief from regularly washing the body with mild soap after sweating.
 This can reduce the amount of sweat and the number of bacteria on the skin.

-Prickly heat in children and babies
+In children and babies

 Prickly heat can occur in people of all ages, is more common in children and infants.
 The developing sweat glands in a small child are less resilient and may be more likely to become clogged.
 Also, a child's body is not used to adjusting to rapidly changing temperatures.